15 November 2018

 > Minor Adaptations Grant

 The Disabled Facilities Grant is funding provided by your local council to help to financially support adaptations around the home for those living with a disability.
+These grants are not available for people who are merely elderly - the DFG is only suitable for disabled people people within the meaning of the National Assistance Act 1948.

-Each council is different in how they structure and fund their disabled facilities grants, with some operating on a tender basis and others employing a preferred scheme approach.
+with some operating on a tender basis and others employing a preferred scheme approach.

 If you are a homeowner or a tenant and based in England you can apply for a grant of up to £30,000.